Friday, May 10, 2013

 When I tried to re install Windows I was greeted to *five partitions*.
 First I deleted all the partitions but one, because I wanted to reformat it and install the OS.
 However the installer would not let me continue due to a "gpt partition error".
 It took me about 4 hours to find out that you can use a command prompt command called "diskpart" to change the permissions of a drive so you can install windows on it.
 The only problem; how the hell do you load a command prompt during a windows install?

 It turns out this is actually quite simple; just pres SHIFT+F10 at any point and the command prompt will pop up.
-Here's the rest to convert the drive:
+Here's the rest to convert the drive that I copied from some board, I think Tom's Hardware:

 Using a command line